 (e) to work collaboratively with parents, other professionals and support services.

 (f) to ensure that parents or carers are able to play their part in supporting their child’s education.

 (g) to involve the child, so as to encourage a move from dependent to independent learning.

-As of September 2014, all schools are now required to publish details of its school offer, detailing support for pupils with special educational needs and/or a disability to compliment the Lincolnshire LA Local Offer.
-Below are details of the current school offer at Spalding Primary School and the Local Offer for Lincolnshire.
+As of September 2014, all schools are now required to publish details of the support it offers, for pupils with special educational needs and/or a disability, through our SEND Information Report, to compliment the Lincolnshire LA Local Offer.
+Below are details of the current school offer at Spalding Primary Academy and the Local Offer for Lincolnshire.

 What is 'Special Educational Needs and Disability'?

 In this context, children with special educational needs are defined as follows, according to the criteria laid down in The Children and Families Act 2014.
 A child or young person has special educational needs if they have a learning difficulty or disability which calls for special educational provision to be made for him/her.

 A child has a learning difficulty or disability if he or she: